4. Prevent and mitigate (linkage)

 Site visits and inspections

-If you have the capacity and leverage to conduct site visits or inspections, these should cover actual and potential adverse impacts on people, the environment and society, not just product quality or the supplier’s manufacturing capacity.
-Here are important aspects of site visits and inspections:
+If you have the capacity and leverage to carry out site visits or inspections, these should cover actual and potential adverse impacts on people, the environment, and society, not only product quality or the supplier’s production capacity.
+Key aspects of site visits and inspections include:

-- Review of policies and documents, including recruitment guidelines, contracts, payroll, work schedules, time cards, and overtime compensation.
+- Review of policies and documents, including recruitment guidelines, contracts, wage payments, work schedules, time records, and overtime compensation.

 - Interviews with workers to identify risks.

-- Inspection of premises, including accommodation, to assess health, safety and the environment.
+- Inspection of facilities, including accommodation, to assess health, safety, and environmental conditions.

-- Consultation with local organisations and human rights defenders to understand the impact on communities at local, regional and national levels.
+- Consultation with local organisations and human rights defenders to understand impacts on communities.

-- Mapping of government contacts, such as permits, supervision and tax and customs payments.
+- Mapping of interactions with authorities, such as permits, supervision, and tax and customs payments.

 Particular focus on the most significant risks